-- Palau should encourage other states to adhere to the TPNW.
+- Palau should continue to encourage other states to adhere to the TPNW.

 - Palau should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.